 Let us go north.
 Thailand.
-Where cars are just a little cheaper than in Malaysia, homes are priced lower, food and services are also lower priced and the Thai currency is moving upwards against our declining Malaysian currency.
+Where cars are just a little more expensive than in Malaysia, however homes are priced lower, food and services are also lower priced and the Thai currency is moving upwards against our declining Malaysian currency.
 The Thai economy is getting better and tourism is better than ever.
 Fuel is not subsidized and yet the average middle class Thai can drive a decent car, live in a nice home and has quality meals at a reasonable price.
-Even better, with high fuel prices and toll booths all over Bangkok, taxis costs less pre kilometer travelled than in Malaysia.
+Even better, with high fuel prices and toll booths all over Bangkok, taxis costs less per kilometer travelled than in Malaysia.
 Wonder why?

 Add to this, the Thai auto market is thriving as automotive brands move up their car factories in Thailand and the Thai government is actively promoting electric vehicle and hybrid vehicle ownership.
 Thailand has also been selling high quality fuel (diesel and petrol) for some years already.
 We in Malaysia are just starting to ‘sniff’ high quality fuel in our country.

 This above is what our middle class Malaysian should be having.
 Lower priced vehicles and better quality of life for our stagnant income growth.
 Well, 2020 is finally here and we are waiting for that great ‘Wawasan 2020’ statement made years ago to come true!